Without Prejudice

 Quotes from interviews:

--"A monstrous, terrible, absolutely hopeless state, black despair and lack of prospects"
+-"A monstrous, terrible, utterly hopeless state, black despair, and a lack of prospects"

-It is important to note that for 33% (34 out of 105 respondents) emotional exhaustion reached such a level that the desire to end the war at any cost came to the fore.
+It is important to note that for 33% (34 out of 105 respondents) emotional exhaustion reached such a level that the desire to end the war at any cost came to the forefront.

 Quotes from interviews:

 - "I don’t care how the war ends, as long as these horrors and deaths stop.
-This has become more important than any principles"
+That matters more than any principles"

--"The length of the war is the main disappointment.
-I’m not talking about a return to some borders or international recognition, I just want the war to end and people to stop dying"
+-"The length of the war is the biggest disappointment.
+I’m not talking about a return to some borders or international recognition, I just want it to end and for people to stop dying"

 -"I'm already tired of waiting and analyzing.
-Let it end as it ends, as long as it’s possible to live again"
+Let it end however it ends, as long as it’s possible to start living again"

 At the same time, 28 respondents mentioned that their condition had improved over the past 2.5 years due to adaptation, therapy or a change in circumstances (emigration).
-This is approximately 27% of the total number of participants.
+This accounts for approximately 27% of all participants.

 Quotes from interviews:

--"At some point, I decided to allow myself to live.
-I stopped postponing decisions and returned to my life"
+-"At some point, I decided to let myself live.
+I stopped putting things off and got back to my life"

--"Now the condition has stabilized.
+-"Now my condition has stabilized.
 Psychotherapy and internal adaptation to the war helped.
-I refuse to suffer constantly"
+I refuse to keep suffering all the time"

--"Life goes on, things are done, some processes that are planned, they are happening, and some forecasts appear.
-And then there were no forecasts at all.
-One can say that this is an adaptation purely at the physiological level"
+-"Life goes on, things are getting done, some processes that are planned — well, they’re happening, and some forecasts are starting to emerge.
+Before, there were no forecasts at all.
+One could say this is adaptation on a purely physiological level"

 What helped you adapt?